icopy-site/awesome-cn/docs/awesome/awesome-vscode.md

 ## [ARM Template Viewer](https://marketplace.visualstudio.com/items?itemName=bencoleman.armview)

- &gt; 显示 Azure 资源管理器 (ARM) 模板的图形预览. 该视图将显示带有官方 Azure 图标的所有资源以及资源之间的链接.
+> Displays a graphical preview of Azure Resource Manager (ARM) templates.
+The view will show all resources with the official Azure icons and also linkage between the resources.

 ![Displays a graphical preview of Azure Resource Manager (ARM) templates](https://raw.githubusercontent.com/benc-uk/armview-vscode/master/assets/readme/screen1.png)